signl4/docs/integrations/freshservice/freshservice.md

 ![Ticket Automator 1](ticket-automator-1.png)

-_**Note:**_ If you want to further filter which tickets are forwarded, fell free to insert a condition action between the trigger and the webhook action.
+_**Note:**_ If you want to further filter which tickets are forwarded, feel free to insert a condition action between the trigger and the webhook action.

 ### Automator 2: Was acknowledged in SIGNL4